Love is Violence - Voideville (2024)

 Michael offered her a small smile.
 "Glad someone around here appreciates my cooking," he said.

-When they were done, Michael carefully locked up the basem*nt with his ring of keys, feeling important to have been entrusted with them.
+When they were done, Michael carefully locked up the basement with his ring of keys, feeling important to have been entrusted with them.
 Not even Morgan was afforded that important responsibility.
-She could use William's tools, and finish little projects for him, but she couldn't get to the basem*nt without Michael.
+She could use William's tools, and finish little projects for him, but she couldn't get to the basement without Michael.

 He attached himself to Michael's hip in a shy, uncertain way as Michael got the pancake batter out.
 Michael pressed his eyes closed and exhaled long and hard.
 Evan had a habit of following them around, always trying to insert himself into their hangouts.